Andrettin/Wyrmsun/readme.txt

 - Disabled buttons no longer have a hotkey.
 - Fixed crash which could happen when loading saved games made in certain maps.
 - Fixed issue with the rally point button having the same hotkey as some trained units at the barracks.
+- Fixed the Buy Healing Potion hotkey (it is now properly H, rather than C).
+- Fixed the Teuton Cleric's hotkey to be L, rather than C, as that conflicted with the hotkey for the Christianity upgrade.

 * Terrain
 - Fixed issue which caused cleared rock on dirt and dry mud to not be buildable upon.